-- Acquire knowledge of pathophysiology, clinical presentation and disease prognosis of common benign and malignant hematology disorders
+- Acquire knowledge of pathophysiology, clinical presentation and disease prognosis of common benign and malignant hematology disorders or common medical oncology disorders for each track

 - Strengthen physical assessment and critical thinking skills to provide high-quality, evidence-based and cost-effective care